syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Animations.md

 ## SlideOnLeft

-PopupView will be animated from left-to-right, when it opens and it will be animated from right-to-left when the PopupView closes.
+PopupView will be animated from left-to-right, when it opens and from right-to-left when the PopupView closes.

 {% highlight c# %}
 //MainPage.cs